PrincetonUniversity/job_defense_shield/docs/setup.md

 ```

 The command above will show an overview of the number of CPU-hours and GPU-hours
 across all clusters and partitions in the Slurm database over the past 7 days.

-Here is an example output:
+Here is an example:

 ```
 $ python job_defense_shield.py --utilization-overview